datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 Local secondary indexes are easier to implement and maintain: each partition has its own secondary index for its data.
 On the other hand, they are not efficient for reads because they require *all* partitions to be queried, unless a specific partitioning has been enforced by the user.

-A global secondary index is unique for the entire dataset, and it is partitioned itself.
+A global secondary index is unique for the entire dataset, and is itself partitioned.
 It is *term-partitioned* because each key of the index is attributed a partition.
 The reads are more efficient but the writes are slower and harder to implement, because each write requires the update of the global index, most likely on a separate partition.

 ## Rebalancing

 Always map keys -> partitions -> nodes, not keys -> nodes directly.
 E.g. if `node(key) = hash(key) % nodes`, then the entire dataset must be shuffled around when adding a new node.

 Strategies:
-* Fixed number of partitions: size partition α dataset
+* Fixed number of partitions: partition size ∝ dataset
-* Fixed size of partitions: number partitions α dataset (**dynamic partitioning**)
+* Fixed size of partitions: partition count ∝ dataset (**dynamic partitioning**)
-* Fixed numberer of partitions per node
+* Fixed number of partitions per node

 ## Routing